 Once the permanent crown is ready to be fitted you will come in for your second visit.
 At this time the dentist will remove your temporary crown and fasten your permanent crown in with a special adhesive.
 After the second visit is over, your crown should look, function and feel like a regular tooth.

-As a reminder, with Maple Park Dental Care of Naperville, you're able to save both time and money because we don't require multiple visits.
+As a reminder, with Maple Park Dental Care, you're able to save both time and money because we don't require multiple visits.
 For Same Day Dental Crowns in Naperville, IL contact us today!